 And that’s exactly why it’s worth knowing what devices your customers are using to visit your site, whether it’s to consume your content or make a purchase.
 Knowing for instance, that 70% of your visitors are mobile users means that you ought to make sure that your website is 100% mobile-friendly.

-In a world where people are growing more impatient, it’s always a great idea to make sure that the user experience in your site goes as smoothly as possible – especially in the devices that your audience is using to reach you.
+In a world where people are growing more impatient, it’s always a great idea to make sure that the user experience in your site goes as smoothly as possible – especially in the devices that your audience are using to reach you.

 Audience reports are extremely helpful in keeping track of your website’s traffic.
 Plus, you can also gauge the progress of your traffic-generation efforts over a given period of time.
 If the data shows you zero increase (and possibly even a decline) in traffic, there’s a good chance you’ll have to make some adjustments.